 In general, Robo Advisor fees are between a third and a quarter of what a typical human advisor would charge for the same service.
 However, the fees will differ from one service to the next, and it is also important to understand the differences.

 Most services charge annual management fees which are expressed as a percentage of the total account balance.
-Those fees differ greatly according to the Robo Advisor in question, and often operate on a sliding scale, with the percentage decreasing as account balance increases.
+Those fees differ greatly according to the best Robo Advisor in question, and often operate on a sliding scale, with the percentage decreasing as account balance increases.
 In some cases, balances up to a certain amount have no fee charged on them, with fees coming into action at perhaps $5,000 or $10,000 and higher.

 Examples include: Motif Investing